|

 http://www.google.com/

-Can be powerful search tool particularly when
+A very powerful search tool – particularly when

 name is not common.
 Try multiple versions of